shujane/erp-api-doc/docs/products.md

 # Push Multiple Products

-NOTE: **Any duplicate SKU,appId,productId record will be replaced by the later added record.**
+NOTE: **Any duplicate appId,productId record will be replaced by the later added record.**

 **Method:** `POST`